f-droid/fdroid-website/_docs/Building_Applications.md

     all versions!) is unavailable or incomplete.
 2. The source code is not capable of producing the actual binary supplied.
-3. The ’source code’ contains binary files of unknown origin, or with proprietary licenses.
+3. The 'source code' contains binary files of unknown origin, or with proprietary licenses.

 For this reason, source-built applications are the preferred method for